Mets have no answer for Schwarber in loss to Nats

 Washington’s beefy leadoff hitter was a one-man wrecking crew against Mets pitching, walloping three home runs for four RBIs.
 That gave him five long balls during a 13-inning stretch, as well as nine in his past 10 games.

+Kevin Pillar added: "He single-handedly beat us today.
+Sometimes . . . you just run into an extremely hot hitter.
+It was really impressive to see what he was able to do."

+And starting pitcher Taijuan Walker, who gave up the first two dingers: "He’s just locked in right now."

-The Schwarber party started in the first, when he hammered Taijuan Walker’s 2-and-0 fastball on the outer edge of the plate to left-center.
-In the fifth, he got ahold of a sinker that didn’t sink for another solo shot, pulled into the home bullpen in rightfield.
+The Schwarber party started in the first, when he hammered what Walker called "a lazy fastball" on the outer edge of the plate to left-center.
+In the fifth, he crushed a sinker that didn’t sink for another solo shot, pulled into the home bullpen in rightfield.
 He completed the hat trick in the seventh, when Jeurys Familia left a sinker of the middle of the plate.

-For the Mets (36-29), the loss was a third in the four-game series and fourth in their past five games overall.
-The Nationals (33-36) have won nine of 12.
+That last one induced a curtain call from a Nationals Park crowd of 30,371, the largest group of fans the Mets have played in front of since 2019.

+Schwarber exited the game after the seventh due to a sore knee.

 Nationals lefthander Patrick Corbin (5.40 ERA) outpitched Walker (2.42 ERA).